American philosophy: Reformed Christianity

 Jonathan Edwards was "America's most important and original philosophical theologian."
-Noted for his energetic sermons, such as "Sinners in the Hands of an Angry God" (which is said to have begun the First Great Awakening), Edwards emphasized "the absolute sovereignty of God and the beauty of God's holiness."
-Working to unite Christian Platonism with an empiricist epistemology, with the aid of Newtonian physics, Edwards was deeply influenced by George Berkeley, himself an empiricist, and Edwards derived his importance of the immaterial for the creation of human experience from Bishop Berkeley.
+Noted for his energetic sermons, such as "Sinners in the Hands of an Angry God" (1741), credited with starting the First Great Awakening, Edwards emphasized "the absolute sovereignty of God and the beauty of God's holiness."
+Due to Harvard and Yale opposition to the Great Awakening, New Light Presbyterians founded the College of New Jersey (now Princeton University).

+A monument in Enfield, Connecticut commemorating the location where "Sinners in the Hands of an Angry God" was preached.

+Edwards was an associate of George Whitefield and student of Samuel Johnson, who transmitted the influence of Bishop Berkeley.
+Edwards united a Christian Platonism with an empiricist epistemology, with the aid of British empiricist John Locke's Essay Concerning Human Understanding (1690) and Newtonian physics.

-The non-material mind consists of understanding and will, and it is understanding, interpreted in a Newtonian framework, that leads to Edwards' fundamental metaphysical category of Resistance.
-Whatever features an object may have, it has these properties because the object resists.
-Resistance itself is the exertion of God's power, and it can be seen in Newton's laws of motion, where an object is "unwilling" to change its current state of motion; an object at rest will remain at rest and an object in motion will remain in motion.
+For Edwards, there is an immaterial mind consisting of understanding and will, and understanding leads to his fundamental notion of Resistance, which gives any object its properties.
+Resistance is the exertion of God's power, and can be seen in Newton's laws of motion, where an object is "unwilling" to change its current state, whether in motion or at rest.

-Though Edwards reformed Puritan theology using Enlightenment ideas from natural philosophy, Locke, Newton, and Berkeley, he remained a Calvinist and hard determinist.
-Jonathan Edwards also rejected the freedom of the will, saying that "we can do as we please, but we cannot please as we please."
-According to Edwards, neither good works nor self-originating faith lead to salvation, but rather it is the unconditional grace of God which stands as the sole arbiter of human fortune.
+Though Edwards revised Puritan theology using Enlightenment ideas from Berkeley, Locke, and Newton, he remained a Reformed Christian and hard determinist believing in predestination.
+He rejected freedom of the will, believing we can do as we please, but we cannot please as we please.
+According to Edwards, neither good works nor self-originating faith leads to salvation, but rather it is the unconditional grace of God which is the sole arbiter of human fortune.